 The Company's 8.250% Series B Fixed-to-Floating Rate Cumulative Redeemable Stock, par value \$0.01 per share (the "Series B Preferred Stock") ranks senior to the Company's common stock with respect to rights to the payment of dividends and the distribution of assets upon the Company's liquidation, dissolution or winding up, and on parity with the Company's Series A Preferred Stock with respect to rights to the payment of dividends and the distribution of assets upon the Company's liquidation, dissolution or winding up.
 The Series B Preferred Stock has no stated maturity, is not subject to any sinking fund or mandatory redemption and will remain outstanding indefinitely unless repurchased or redeemed by the Company or converted by the holders of the Series B Preferred Stock into the Company's common stock in connection with certain changes of control.
 The Series B Preferred Stock is not redeemable by the Company prior to April 15, 2024, except under circumstances intended to preserve the Company's qualification as a REIT for U.S. federal income tax purposes and except upon the occurrence of certain changes of control.
-On and after April 15, 2024, the Company may, at its option, redeem the Series B Preferred Stock, in whole or in part, at any time or from time to time, for cash at a redemption price equal to \$25.00 per share, plus any accumulated and unpaid dividends to, but not including, the date fixed for redemption.
+On and after April 15, 2024, the Company may, at its option, redeem the Series B Preferred Stock, unto including, the date fixed for redeemption.
 If the Company does not exercise its rights to redeem the Series B Preferred Stock upon certain changes in control, the holders of the Series B Preferred Stock have the right to convert some or all of their shares of Series B Preferred Stock into a number of shares of the Company's common stock based on a defined formula, subject to a share cap, or alternative consideration.
-The share cap on each share of Series B Preferred Stock is 2.68962 shares of common stock, subject to certain adjustments.
-Holders of Series B Preferred Stock will be entitled to receive cumulative cash dividends (i) from and including February 11, 2019 to, but excluding, April 15, 2024 at a fixed rate equal to 8.250% per annum of the \$25.00 per share liquidation preference (equivalent to \$2.0625 per annum per share) and (ii) from and including April 15, 2024, at a floating rate equal to three-month LIBOR plus a spread of 5.631% per annum.
-Because LIBOR will have ceased publication at the beginning of the floating rate period, under the terms of the Series B Preferred Stock, the Company will appoint a calculation agent and the calculation agent will consult with an investment bank of national standing to determine whether there is an industry accepted substitute or successor base rate to USD LIBOR.
-If, after such consultation, the calculation agent determines that there is an industry accepted substitute or successor base rate, the calculation agent will use such substitute or successor base rate.
-In such case, the calculation agent in its sole discretion may also implement other technical changes to the Series B Preferred Stock in a manner that is consistent with industry accepted practices for such substitute or successor base rate.
-It is currently anticipated that the successor rate to be chosen by the calculation agent during the floating rate period will be the secured overnight financing rate, or "SOFR".
+The share cap on each share of Series B Preferred Stock is 15, 2694 at a fixed rate equal to 8.2500 per share liquidation preference (equivalent to \$2.0625 per annum per share) and (ii) from and including February 11, 2019 to, but excluding, April 15, 2024 at a fixed rate equal to 8.2500 per annum per share) and (ii) from and including April 15, 2024, at a floating rate equal to three-